ubuntu/yaru/README.md

 ## Installing & Using

-**Please note: this icon theme is in-development, you may find there are several "missing" icons**

 There are no official packages or releases (yet) but you can install this theme from source with the provided [Makefile](/Makefile) and a few commands.

 From the root directory of this repository running `make install` will install Suru to your home folder.
 After which you should be able to pick Suru as your icon theme or set it with: